rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

 that fit nicely with a Summer of Code learning project), we will include it in a "care package" that will be sent out to each student.
 Pictures of the contents of these packages often are tweeted and retweeted a lot.

+### Your company in the Sponsor opportunity Newsletter

+You may want to offer opportunities to our students such as (but not limited to) internships, interviews, special use of your service, invitations to events etc.

+We are collecting all these information and will display them in order of sponsorship packages in an informative letter that goes out to all our participants.

 ### Your logo on slides at presentations about RGSoC